raul23/pyebooktools/README.rst

 Usage, options and configuration
 ================================
-All of the options documented below can either be passed to the `ebooktools.py`_ script via command-line parameters or via the configuration file ``config.py`` which is created along with the logging config file ``logging.py`` when the ``ebooktools.py`` script is run the first time with any of the subcommands defined `below`_.
+All of the options documented below can either be passed to the `ebooktools.py`_ script via command-line arguments or via the configuration file ``config.py`` which is created along with the logging config file ``logging.py`` when the ``ebooktools.py`` script is run the first time with any of the subcommands defined `below`_.
 The default values for these config files